eigerco/substrate-move/README.md

 # MoveVM for Substrate

-This repository is part of the [pallet-move][pallet-move] project, which enables users to write smart contracts in Substrate-based blockchains with the Move language.
+This repository is part of the [pallet-move] project, which enables users to write smart contracts in Substrate-based blockchains with the Move language.
-This is a modified MoveVM fork for the use of MoveVM in the [pallet-move][pallet-move] Substrate repo.
+This is a modified MoveVM fork for the use of MoveVM in the [pallet-move] Substrate repo.

 ## Requirements